 Unless you hear Lake Superior roar with merciless wrath or watch Lake Michigan and Lake Huron waves rear up and crash with unbridled fury, you may not grasp how 1,500 ships submerged off Michigan’s coasts.
-These ships were vital to commerce and the Midwest’s growth, carrying iron ore, taconite pellets, limestone, cement, lumber, grain and more to and from the Great Lakes and East Coast ports and beyond,
+These ships were vital to commerce and the Midwest’s growth, carrying iron ore, taconite pellets, limestone, cement, lumber, grain and more to and from the Great Lakes and East Coast ports and beyond.

 Many of these sunken schooners and freighters set sail from the Upper Peninsula or never reached its safe harbors — assailed by the Great Lakes' fierce storms, swallowed by impenetrable fog and gouged by treacherous rocks.